vt6/vt6/spec/draft/core0.md

    3. if invalid or unknown message, back to step 1

 TODO: define "want", "have" messages (the only ones that are unversioned and not bound to a module)

+NOTE: Not for this module, but: Syntax highlighting to be achieved by sending a "file type hint" message on message out.
+When multiple programs form a pipe, the latest file type hint (in pipe chronology) wins.
+NOTE: This requires the job control plugin to have a method of establishing a notion of pipe topology on the server.

 -->